Biography of Lewis Hamilton

-Hamilton's contractual details are not public knowledge, although he was reportedly earning £40 million a year before his contract renewal in February 2021.
+Hamilton's contractual details are not public knowledge, although he is reportedly earning $40million per year (£31million) with Mercedes

 Hamilton has a number of personal sponsors in addition to his contract, including Tommy Hilfiger, Police and Monster Energy.

-The above means that Hamilton's net worth is estimated to be a staggering £224m, ranking him as the wealthiest ever active sportsperson on the Sunday Times Rich List.
+The above means that Hamilton's net worth is estimated to be more than £300million, ranking him as the wealthiest ever active sportsperson on the Sunday Times Rich List

 Lewis Hamilton's Cars